ryan-mars/stochastic/website/docs/event-storming/why-event-storming.md

 The topics of value creation, value loss and opportunity have been examined in a structured manner.

-Everyone understands the business more deeply than they did a few hours earlier.
+Everyone understands the business more deeply than just a few hours earlier.

 Then the question: "What is the most important issue to attack first?"